The best Munich Passes 2025 in comparison

 Savings tip if you want to travel in March: there is a 15% discount on the Munich City Pass from Turbopass until the end of March.

 All-inclusive package from Turbopass in cooperation with Munich Tourism.
-Offers free admission to over 45 top attractions such as Pinakotheken, Deutsches Museum, Nymphenburg Palace and the Residenz, some with priority admission without waiting times.
+Offers free admission to over 45 top attractions such as the Pinakothek museums, Deutsches Museum, Nymphenburg Palace and the Residenz, some with priority entry without waiting times.

-Optional with public transport ticket for free travel on local transport (subway, S-Bahn, streetcar, bus) in the selected area of validity.
+Optionally with a public transport ticket for free travel on local public transport (subway, S-Bahn, streetcar, bus) in the selected area of validity.
 Discounts for young people (15-17 years) and children (6-14 years).

-München City PassMunich's official guest card as a cheaper alternative to the City Pass.
-Offers discounts of up to 70% on admission prices for many museums, sights, tours and attractions.
+Munich City PassMunich's official guest card as a cheaper alternative to the City Pass.
+Offers discounts of up to 70% on admission to many museums, sights, tours and attractions.

-Optional with MVV day pass for Zone M (city area) or Zone M-6 (entire network including airport).
+Optionally with MVV day pass for zone M (city area) or zone M-6 (entire network incl. airport).

-Perfect for anyone who wants to remain flexible and decide on the spot which attractions they want to visit.
+Perfect for anyone who wants to stay flexible and decide on the spot which attractions to visit.

 Available in three zone variants: